willliuwx/contrail-install/contrail-4.1.1-osp10.md

 Run `virt-install` on each controller host to define VM.
 See script [overcloud-vm](rhosp/overcloud-vm) and [vm](rhosp/vm).

+Note, update script to make sure VM interface is on the right bridge.

 ## 5.2 Import nodes

 Import all defined VMs and compute nodes into ironic service.

 See script [create-node-json](rhosp/create-node-json) and [node](rhosp/node).

+Note, update script to make sure the right bridge is specified to get MAC address, and the private key is correct.

 # 6 Customize environments